medikoo/fs2/README.md

 Not available on Windows.

+Extra options:

+- **append** - If set to true, then given mode is appended to file

 ### copy(src, dest[, options[, cb]]) _(fs2/copy)_

 Copy file, returns promise but accepts as well regular callback.